skybluecircles/driver-telematics-analysis/README.md

 http://www.kaggle.com/c/axa-driver-telematics-analysis

+You'll need to create a Kaggle account if you don't already have one.
+Note that it's a 1.44 GB file.

 ## Initial setup

 Then run the commands below.

 ```
-$ bin/environment
+$ bin/environment                 # quick
-$ bin/setup-data
+$ bin/setup-data                  # 3+ hours
-$ bin/util/install-dependencies
+$ bin/util/install-dependencies   #
-$ prove t/integration/*
 ```

-If the integration tests pass, your environment should be sane.
+If you get no errors, your environment should be sane.

 ## Visualization